bhatti/api-mock-service/README.md

 - Support multiple mock scenarios for the same API that can be selected either using round-robin order, custom predicates based on parameters or based on scenario name.
 - Inject error conditions and artificial delays so that you can test how your system handles error conditions that are difficult to reproduce or use for game days/chaos testing.
 - Generate client requests for a remote API for chaos and stochastic testing where a set of requests are sent with a dynamic data generated based on regex or other constraints.
+- Create a playground for testing APIs interactively so that users can learn the APIs quickly.
+- Support contract based testing from both consumer and producer sides.
 - Chain group tests and execute them in a specific order so that output of a one test scenario can be used as an input to next test scenarios.

 This service is based on an older mock-service https://github.com/bhatti/PlexMockServices, I wrote a while ago.